-For those Managers where specific responsibilities apply, e.g. equipment handling in Testing, appropriate additional training will be given to ensure that SSGC's policies and procedures can be effectively implemented.
+For those Managers where specific responsibilities apply, e.g. equipment handling in testing, appropriate additional training will be given to ensure that SSGC's policies and procedures can be effectively implemented.

-In general all Managers with staff responsibilities will be provided with training in the following areas:
+In general, all Managers with staff responsibilities will be provided with training in the following areas:

 - a) Overall policy.

 - b) Health and Safety Legislation.

 - c) Responsibilities of Managers and Employees.

 - d) Procedures and operating arrangements.

 - e) Hazard recognition.

 - f) Principles of accident prevention.

+- g) Other aspects specific to job requirements.

+- h) Incident investigation and risk control measures.

+- i) Selection and Control of Contractors.